+ Website might take some time to load for the first time.

 author = {Obrist, Jan and Zamora, Miguel and Zheng, Hehui and Hinchet, Ronan and Ozdemir, Firat and Zarate, Juan and Katzschmann, Robert K. and Coros, Stelian},

-title = {PokeFlex: A Real-World Dataset of Deformable Objects for Robotics},
+title = {PokeFlex: A Real-World Dataset of Volumetirc Deformable Objects for Robotics},

 journal = {Under review},